alextcl/FFRK/README.md

 Debug the script in the debugger and press run.

 It should print some description about what the script is doing.
 For e.g. which images it couldnt find.

+If there is mouse movement but not able to click on the emulator, consider running the script as administrator.

+Some emulator (Memu) does not allow the click to occur too frequent, locate the failing ClickOnFoundImage and see if you need to increase the **Sleep** delay before or after it.
 ## Troubleshooting FindText
 Since the script used a set of error rate and image text targeted to the developer machine (1920*1080), you may have issue finding the image or finding more image than you need with FindText.
 The script also splits the emulator into 3 vertical sections (Top, Middle, Bottom) to limit the search area and speed up the search.
 Sometimes the button could be at the edge of the section and get ignored because of the search area.